Khalifa5000/New/README.md

 About me
 • 🔭 I’m a Full stack web developer.
-• 🌱 I am currently working as Full Stack freelancer with at least 2 years expierince.
+• 🌱 I am currently working as Full Stack freelancer with at least 2 years experience.
 • I am eager to leverage my passion for coding and recent education in web development to contribute to dynamic projects.
 Proficient in HTML, CSS, JavaScript, Node.js, and MongoDB.
 • with hands-on experience in frameworks like React, Express and Bootstrap.
 • Adept at collaborating within teams, problem-solving, and adapting to new technologies.
 Committed to continuous learning and growth in the ever-evolving field of front-end development."